 Dual-wielding and perfect parries

 Edward Kenway can now dual-wield pistols, swords, and hidden blades simultaneously, which opens up attack combinations that weren't possible in the original.
-The parry system has also been rebuilt around a "perfect parry" mechanic, rewarding precise timing rather than just blocking at any point in an enemy's swing.
+The parry system has been rebuilt around a "perfect parry" mechanic, rewarding precise timing rather than just blocking at any point in an enemy's swing.
 Parkour movement has been smoothed out as well, and Kenway can now stealth-crouch freely without being locked into specific areas or triggers.

 Who are the three new officers?